-Peripherals using Fosc will continue running while in Idle (but not in Sleep).
-Peripherals using HFINTOSC, LFINTOSC, or SOSC will continue running in both Idle and Sleep.
+Note: Peripherals using Fosc will continue

+running while in Idle (but not in Sleep).

+Peripherals using HFINTOSC and

+LFINTOSC will continue running in both

+Idle and Sleep.

-If CLKOUT is enabled (CLKOUT = 0, Configuration Word 1), the output will continue operating while in Idle.
+Note: If CLKOUT is enabled (CLKOUT = 0, Configuration Word 1), the output will continue operating while in Idle.